microsoft/reactxp/docs/docs/components/view.md

 // WARNING: For the sake of performance, this property is readonly and
 // changing it during the View life cycle will produce an error.
 limitFocusWithin: LimitFocusType = LimitFocusType.Unlimited;

+// Should be focused when the component is mounted, see also arbitrateFocus
+// property below.
+// WARNING: autoFocus=true means that this View's requestFocus() method will be
+// called, however calling requestFocus() might have no effect (for example on web
+// View is focusable only when tabIndex is specified), the application has to handle
+// this either while setting this property or in the View's FocusArbitrator callback.
+autoFocus: boolean = false;

+// When multiple components with autoFocus=true inside this View are mounting at
+// the same time, and/or multiple components inside this view have received focus()
+// call during the same render cycle, this callback will be called so that it's
+// possible for the application to decide which one should actually be focused.
+arbitrateFocus: FocusArbitrator = undefined;

 // Additional invisible DOM elements will be added inside the view
 // to track the size changes that are performed behind our back by